kabirbagai21/studdybuddyproject/README.md

 # StudyBuddy

-StudyBuddy is a platform designed to help students find study, homework, and project partners for their classes.
-It allows students to enroll in courses, join groups, and view group availability.
+StudyBuddy is a collaborative platform designed to help students find study, homework, and project partners for their classes.
+With features that allow students to enroll in courses, join groups, and view group availability, StudyBuddy aims to enhance the academic experience and foster a community of learners.

+## Live Application

+The application is live at: [StudyBuddy on Heroku](https://stark-headland-66813-685e9c0117bd.herokuapp.com)

 ## Team members: